Meet The Team.

 Kelly Brown

-Kelly is the founder of Kelly Brown - Waggle Tails and Kelly Brown online dog training and is an internationally qualified dog training and behaviour practitioner.
-She is the proud parent of Josie, a working line German Shepherd, who achieved her Tracking Dog (TD) title (2023).
-Kelly has extensive experience working with shelter, pet and Assistance dogs of all breeds, ages, sizes and temperaments and their owners in the USA, New Zealand and Australia.
-She has helped over 5,000 puppies, dogs and their families achieve outstanding results through in-person group programmes, private consultations and online world-class dog training programmes.
-She facilitates staff training at dog daycare facilities and provides dog training and handling services for advertising and commercial companies.
+Kelly has extensive experience working with shelter, pet and Assistance/ Support dogs of all breeds, ages, sizes and temperaments in the USA, New Zealand and Australia.
+She has helped over 5,000 puppies, dogs and their families achieve outstanding results through in-person group programmes, private consultations and world-class online dog training programmes.
+Kelly is a trainer for mindDog Australia, a not-for-profit organisation that helps people train and accredit their psychiatric Assistance Dogs.
+She designs and facilitates staff training at dog daycare facilities.
+She provides dog training and handling services for advertising and commercial companies and her dog Josie has recently featured in a West Australia decking advertisement.

 Kelly is a Certified Professional Dog Trainer (CPDT-KA), a qualification which is a mark of high professional distinction and demonstrates mastery of humane, force-free, science-based dog training practices.
-She is a Pat Miller Certified Trainer (PMCT1) (Distinction) which involved completing 135 hours of dog training and behaviour modification with Pat Miller in the USA.
+She is a Pat Miller Certified Trainer (PMCT1) (Distinction) which involved completing 135 hours of dog training and behaviour modification with Pat Miller in Maryland, USA.
 She has completed the National Dog Training Federation Certificate III in Dog Behaviour and Training (Australia), including Assistance Dogs and Scent Detection.

 Kelly is qualified in both Human First Aid (St Johns) and Pet First Aid (PET First Aid & Training NZ).
-Prior to dog training, Kelly spent 15 years working as a Human Resources Specialist in New Zealand, the UK, Asia, Australia and the U.S.A.
+Prior to dog training, Kelly spent 15 years working as a Human Resources Specialist in New Zealand, the UK, Asia, Australia and the USA.
 Her qualifications include a Bachelor of Science (Honours) in Psychology (Victoria University, New Zealand) and a Postgraduate Diploma in Human Resource Management (Massey University, New Zealand).

 Kelly is a member of the Pet Professional Guild - Australia, Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behaviour Consultants Foundation (IAABC).
 She has attended multiple dog training and behaviour conferences and has completed the Aggressive Dog Master course with Michael Shikashio, world renowned dog aggression expert.